tannerdsilva/SwiftSlash/README.md

 ```
 /*
-EXAMPLE: query the system for any zfs datasets that might be imported. write
+EXAMPLE: query the system for any zfs datasets that might be imported.
 			stdout: parse as lines
 			stderr: unparsed, raw data will be sent through the stream as it becomes available